Impact-Invariant Control: Maximizing Control Authority During Impacts: Cassie Running Controller

 \subsection{Hardware Results}

 We are able to achieve stable running, with the ability to command forward velocities and turn, on the physical robot using the same gains used in simulation.
-We tested the robot both indoors and outdoor on grass and a turf field.
+We tested the robot both indoors and outdoors on grass and on a turf field.
 The robustness of the impact-invariant control to early and late impacts on the physical robot is shown in \cref{fig:running_tracking}.
 Videos of the experiments with the physical robot are included in the supplementary video.
-Relevant controller parameters of the running controller are provided in \cref{tab:running_parameters}.